kushagra-byte/Recommendationsystemformovies/README.md

 run recommendation.py file to train the model

-#Usage
+# Usage

-Run the command in command line streamlit run app.py
+Run the command in command line :

+streamlit run app.py